navis-org/navis/docs/installation.md

 ## Optional dependencies

-If you installed {{ navis }} using the batteries-included `[all]` option, you can ignore this section.
+If you installed {{ navis }} using the "batteries-included" `[all]` option, you can ignore this section.

-If you opted for the minimal install, you might want to consider adding some of these optional dependencies as they e.g. provide speed-boosts in certain situations or are for certain functions.
+If you opted for the minimal install, you might want to consider adding some of these optional dependencies as they provide e.g. speed-boosts in certain situations or are for certain functions.

 These extras can be installed directly, or along with {{ navis }} with